krishaamer/green-filter-research/research/literature/fintech.md

 Mazzucato, Mariana (2021). *Mission economy: A moonshot guide to changing capitalism*.
 New York: Harper Business, an imprint of HarperCollinsPublishers.

 McKeough, Tim (2018).
 McKinsey Design Launches, Confirming the Importance of Design to Business. *Architectural Digest*.

-McKibben, Bill (1989). *The end of nature*.
-1st ed.
-New York: Random House.

 McKinsey (2020).
 The next frontier in Asia payments.